NTIA/vqm/README.md

 | `psnr` | Peak Signal to Noise Ratio Search and PSNR Variable Frame Delay |
 | `vfd` | Variable Frame Delays |

 These VQM tools use full reference (FR) and reduced reference (RR) techniques.
-As such, quality estimation for a processed video sequence requires access to the original, high quality video sequence.
-BVQM provides a graphical user interface, batch processing, and all VQM developed by ITS from 2000 through 2013.
+Thus, quality estimation for a processed video sequence requires access to the original, high quality video sequence.
+BVQM provides a graphical user interface, batch processing, and all VQMs developed by ITS from 2000 through 2013.
 CVQM provides a command line interface for the same VQMs for a single video sequence (i.e., processed video sequence and associated original sequence).
 FDF and VFD implement algorithms to calculate variable frame delay; these functions are also available within metrics supplied by BVQM and CVQM.
 PSNR implements the renown metric.

 ## Usage